Loycifer/resRand.js/README.md

 var resRand; //Do not change or remove this line.

 var userArray = [
-		// Fill this array with to be randomised numbers, strings, or objects, seperated by a comma.
+		// Fill this array with to be randomised numbers, strings, or objects, separated by a comma.
 	    ];

 resRand.import(userArray); // Import your array into the resRand object.